On the Unruh effect and the thermofield double state: Fundamental tools

-Although the transformations in \eqref{rindler1} only give us the trajectory of the accelerated observer, we can use those in order to obtain a complete non-inertial perspective.
-That is to say, we need a spatial coordinate $\xi$ which, together with $\tau$, enables us to describe any physical phenomena in such system.\\
+Although the transformations in \eqref{rindler1} and \eqref{rindler2} only give us the trajectory of the accelerated observer, we can use those in order to obtain a complete non-inertial perspective.
+That is to say, we need a spatial coordinate $\xi$ which, together with $\tau$, enables us to describe any physical phenomena in such a system, which will be called Rindler coordinates.\\